AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-are-blurry.md

 ---
-title: "Proofs display as less clear than original image"
+title: Proofs display as less clear than original image
-description: "When a user creates a proof, and then views that proof in the Proof viewer, the proof looks less clear (more blurry) than the original image."
+description: When a user creates a proof, and then views that proof in the Proof viewer, the proof looks less clear (more blurry) than the original image.
 hidefromtoc: yes
+exl-id: b9ab4de1-7e89-4577-8fd5-7c87855dea86
 ---
 # Proofs: Proofs display in Proof Viewer as less clear than original image

 <!--This is on both the WF and WFP TOCs-->